 The Fuel Security Act 2021 also establishes the FSSP, which helps secure Australia’s long-term refining capabilities.
 It does this by paying refiners a production payment during loss-making periods, based on the number of litres of FSSP fuels they produce.
 This is in recognition of the security benefit they provide Australia.

 The amount paid to refiners for their production of these fuels is adjustable, and is based on an external margin marker with the payment to be between:

 - 0 cents per litre (cpl) when the margin marker is at or above $10.20/barrel (collar)

 - a maximum of 1.8 cpl when the marker drops to $7.30/barrel (the cap)

 Under the FSSP, refiners only receive government support in downtimes and not when they are profitable.

 Australia uses more energy from diesel alone than from electricity.
 Diesel is our most important and versatile fuel and is needed for emergency services, enabling the transport of food, equipment and medicines and is a backup fuel for electricity generation for critical services like hospitals, water and sanitation and electricity generation in remote communities.
 Increasing our storage of diesel onshore through an industry stockholding obligation will help protect consumers and the economy from supply disruptions of this critical fuel.

 The BADSP is providing competitive grants, with matched funding from industry, to build additional storage capacity and support around 1000 jobs.

-The first storage tanks under the program are expected to be constructed by mid-2023.
+The first storage tanks under the program will be completed in 2023.
 Further information about the program including the program guidelines can be found at business.gov.au.